-At Ainderby Steeple CE Primary, we aim to deliver a high-quality Geography curriculum, which inspires children’s curiosity and fascination and encourages children to become explorative thinkers about our diverse world and its people.
+At Ainderby Steeple CE Primary School, we aim to deliver a high-quality Geography curriculum, which inspires children’s curiosity and fascination and encourages children to become explorative thinkers about our diverse world and its people.
 We strive to provide our children with opportunities to investigate a range of places at multiple scales and over time.
 We intend for our children to become confident at using key geographical skills across a range of contexts.
 Children will have the opportunity to collect and analyse data, interpret sources of geographical information (maps, globes, digital mapping etc) and to communicate geographical knowledge in a variety of ways.
 Our aim is to ignite a passion for learning about the world they live in, both locally, and worldwide and to understand the impact that humans have on the world.
 We seek to deepen our children’s understanding by encouraging them to ask and answer questions about their world and to provide them with the skills needed to become resourceful, active citizens who will contribute to and improve the world around them.

 What does Geography look like at our school?